rocicorp/replicache/doc/docs/server-pull.md

 - If there is a problem with the `cookie` (e.g., it is unusable) return all data.
 This is done by first sending a [`clear`](#clear) op followed by multiple [`put`](#put) ops.
+- Make sure that the client view is not a function of the client ID.
+When starting up Replicache, Replicache will fork the state of an existing client (client view and cookie) and create a new client (client view, client ID and cookie).
 - Ignore all pull requests with an unexpected [`pullVersion`](server-pull#pullversion).